What To Bring Along

 This will involve a longer than normal consultation at your GP's practice, so please advise them in advance about the nature of your visit.

-We accept the Medicare reimbursement (NO GAP) as full payment for your initial consultation with the exception of orthotics, biomechanical examination, nail surgery and other special procedures.
+In our Clinics we accept the Medicare reimbursement (NO GAP) as full payment for your initial consultation with the exception of orthotics, biomechanical examination, nail surgery and other special procedures.

 You will need to bring along your Medicare card .
 You must have an existing Chronic Disease Management (CDM) Program with your GP to claim this item.